 After some practice, you may begin hitting the ball with much more pace.
 The key, just like other paddle sports is to concentrate on the ball, watching it all the way until it meets your paddle.
-Soon you will have fast pace rallies of 20 or more strokes!
+Soon you will have fast-paced rallies of 20 or more strokes!

 What you need to know about Frescobol, the famous Brazilian beach game

 On the beaches of Brazil, one of the most popular pastimes is Frescobol, which visitors to this Latin American nation sometimes call “Brazilian Paddle Ball” and “Beach Paddle Ball.”
-If you recently watched coverage of the 2016 Summer Olympics from Rio, you might have caught sight of beautiful young Brazilians playing the game on Copacabana Beach, and not even realized it.
+If you watched the 2016 Summer Olympics from Rio, you might have caught sight of beautiful young Brazilians playing the game on Copacabana Beach.

 The game originated on the glamorous beaches of Copacabana in Rio de Janeiro right after the end of World War II.
 In 1946, fun-loving Brazilians were looking for a way to enjoy the sun and surf, and Lian Portes de Carvalho came up with the idea of Frescobol, which involves two people trying to keep a tiny ball up in the air for as long as possible with wood paddles.

 In contrast to other beach games such as volleyball, which pit you against your opponent, Frescobol is all about the friendly partnership between two people who are trying to keep the tiny rubber ball – which resembles an American racquetball – moving back and forth with a regular rhythm.